dj1ch/minigotchi/README.md

 ###
 ### How it operates/works
 ###
 The minigotchi relies on the IDE connected to the pico.
 The pico will attempt to associate to a local access point, then send packets through that network on a random channel.
 The logs will be put through the IDE(preferably thonny in this case).
-NodeMCU firmware is needed to do this.
-However, in order for this to work, we will need picolua, a project that will help the firmware work correctly.
 ###
 ### To do
 - Get hardware(esp8266, breadboard, more disk space)
-- Install luapico(a dependancy to nodemcu)
-- Install NodeMCU
-- Use the firmware to start everything
+- Find the firmware to start everything
 - Make repo public
 ###